 On November 12, 2014, CLS Labs, Inc. ("CLS Labs"), a Nevada corporation, acquired from Larry Adelt all of Mr. Adelt's outstanding shares of common stock in the Company pursuant to a Securities Purchase Agreement dated November 12, 2014.
-Pursuant to the Securities Purchase Agreement, Mr. Adelt sold to CLS Labs 10,000,000 (6,250,000 post-split) shares of common stock in the Company, which represented 55.6% of the Company's outstanding shares of common stock, in exchange for \$295,250.00.
+Pursuant to the Securities Purchase Agreement, Mr. Adelt sold to CLS Labs 6,250,000 shares (post reverse-split) of common stock in the Company, which represented 55.6% of the Company's outstanding shares of common stock, in exchange for \$295,250.
 Accordingly, CLS Labs acquired control of the Company.